swtcpro/jingtum-lib-csharp/README.md

 ## Source code
 * src/jingtum-lib - The source codes of jingtum lib.
 * src/UnitTests - The unit tests for jingtum lib.
-* src/TestApp - The WindowsForm application for testing the jingtum lib apis.
+* src/TestApp - The Windows Forms application for testing the jingtum lib apis.
 * Samples - The samples to use the jingtum lib.
 * docs - The documentation for the jingtum lib.